Acu-Yoga for Hypertension Relief

 Wing Lifting Acu-Yoga Exercise for Hypertension

-The Acupressure points illustrated below are traditionally indicated for relieving hypertension in Traditional Chinese Medicine.
+The Acupressure points in the upper back illustrated below are traditionally indicated for relieving hypertension in Traditional Chinese Medicine.
 Here are step-by-step instructions to stimulate these points.

 Hypertension Dietary Issues